cloudscale-ch/csi-cloudscale/deploy/README.rst

 to install kubernetes on cloudscale.ch and run the integration tests.
 The playbook will also clean up VMs after the test.

+If you want to test a fresh release, you can use an additional ``-e version=v1.0.0``.

 Debugging
 ---------